 Heat is one of the biggest contributors to electronic failure.
 If you’ve ever received an excessive heat warning on your phone, you’ve got first-hand experience with the problem.
 Increased heat can lead to decreased electrical resistance, which translates into higher-than-expected voltages.
 It’s one of the reasons why desktop and laptop computers have internal cooling fans.
 TVs, however, rarely come equipped with fans for heat dissipation (nobody wants to hear a fan whirring while watching their favorite show).

 And unfortunately, most fireplaces give off a lot of heat — that is, after all, their original purpose.
 Heat doesn’t just threaten TVs when there’s power running through it.
 If your TV is constantly exposed to the temperature fluctuations of having a fireplace nearby, its internal components can go through cycles of expansion and contraction which will also lead to failure over time.

 Electronics don’t care for heat, and they care for smoke even less.
-Ever seen the windows inside the car of a cigarette smoker?
+Have you ever seen the windows inside the car of a cigarette smoker?
 Unless the smoking driver is an equally habitual window washer, those windows are covered with a hazy film of filth.
-Exposed to the smoke of burning wood, the same film can build up on the components inside the cabinet of a TV.
-You may not see the particulate when you have a fire, but it is there (you can smell it).
-If you burn wood — even with the flue open and fully functional — there will be a small amount of smoke and particulate emitted.
-And once that particulate builds up, so does the heat generated by the TV.
+Exposed to the smoke of burning wood, a similar film can build up on the components inside a television cabinet.
+As that particulate builds up, so does the heat generated by the TV.

 Neck headaches become a problem when you start protruding your chin forward with that “looking up” posture.